 Correctional officers guard inmates inside and outside local, state, and federal prisons.
 They counsel individuals and groups in prison rules and listen to their complaints and needs.

-Close collaboration with the communities they serve to maintain law and order, protect members of the public and their property, prevent crime, reduce the fear of crime and improve the quality of life for all citizens.
+Though close collaboration with the communities they serve to maintain law and order, protect members of the public and their property, prevent crime, reduce the fear of crime and improve the quality of life for all citizens.

 State police officers, or state troopers, patrol and enforce laws on highways, issuing traffic tickets, investigating accidents, and administering first aid.
 They also help motorists by radioing for automobile mechanics and by giving directions and tourist information.
 Sometimes they check the weight of commercial vehicles and give the public information about highway safety.